skepticaldude/devops-learning/cloud-labs/google-cloud/Developing a Google SRE Culture/Make Tomorrow Better than Today/continuous_integration__continous_delivery__and__canarying.md

 If the change contains bugs, the cost is much less than if it was rolled out to the whole system and can be reversed quickly.

+### Requirements Canarying

 So what are requirements for canarying?

-04:07
-The canary population should be large enough to be a representative subset when compared to the control population.
+1. The canary population should be large enough to be a representative subset when compared to the control population.

-04:13
-The difference between the canary and the control population should, to the greatest extent, practically possible be only the production change that you are testing.
+2. The difference between the canary and the control population should, to the greatest extent, practically possible be only the production change that you are testing.

-04:23
-The canary population should be small enough to not endanger the quality of service as a whole if the canary is broken.
+3. The canary population should be small enough to not endanger the quality of service as a whole if the canary is broken.

-04:31
-The canary deployment should not be overly complicated, and impose significant cognitive load on the operator.
+4. The canary deployment should not be overly complicated, and impose significant cognitive load on the operator.

-04:38
+>[!Note]
-In other words, it should be easy enough to reason about the canary process so that's easy 04:43 to understand how it can impact current service health overall and easy to cancel in case of problems.
+> In other words,
+> it should be easy enough to reason about the canary process,
+> so that's easy to understand how it can impact current service health overall and
-04:50
+> easy to cancel in case of problems.

 It's true that these three points are to some degree in conflict with each other.
 04:55
 This generic requirements also do not include any additional requirements specific to a service.